rohitsabu08/Insurance-Premium-Prediction/README.md

    ![image](https://user-images.githubusercontent.com/85154874/139689464-1e6a98e1-b748-4c81-ac0f-d7fe9dd5b0e2.png)

 How to contribute 😁

 Feel free to contribute!
-Report any bugs in the issue section.
+Report any bugs in the issue section and also your views and suggesstions on comments.
+Thanks :-)